ofek/depq/README.rst

     where self.high() > priority > self.low() because deque (as a
     doubly linked list) random access is O(n).

-    Though, ACTUALLY I've been able to reduce that to O(n) by modifying the binary search to operate while the internal deque is rotating.
+    Though, ACTUALLY that is not the case here as I've been able to reduce that to O(n) by modifying the binary search to operate while the internal deque is concurrently rotating.

 Notes: